GB News has revealed it will start playing the National Anthem to kick off its daily live TV and DAB radio programming from Tuesday 18 January.

 - Alastair Stewart & Friends: A “warm conversation and analysis of current affairs through the lens of his 45 years’ experience at the sharp end of Britain’s biggest news events”

-- The Great British Breakfast: Hosted by Nana Akua, Kirsty Gallacher, Rebecca Hutson, Inaya Folarin Iman, Darren McCaffrey and Rosie Wright (all of whom will also work across other programmes)
+- The Great British Breakfast: Hosted by Nana Akua, Rebecca Hutson, Inaya Folarin Iman, Darren McCaffrey and Rosie Wright (all of whom will also work across other programmes)

-Other programmes revealed so far include Tonight Live with Nana Akua, Neil Oliver Live, and Free Speech Nation, described as a “fearless filleting of the country’s thorniest debates with his wry take on current affairs” hosted by Andrew Doyle.
+Other programmes include Tonight Live with Nana Akua, Neil Oliver Live, and Free Speech Nation, described as a “fearless filleting of the country’s thorniest debates with his wry take on current affairs” hosted by Andrew Doyle.

 Nana Akua’s Tonight Live on Fridays to Sundays was handed over to new hire and former Talkradio drivetime host Mark Dolan on 19 July.
 Akua will now present a new eponymous programme on 3pm at weekends.